-While Disney+ might have some of the family-friendly favourites, Amazon Prime has a suprisingly wide selection of adult thrillers and action movies to choose from.
+While Disney+ might have some of the family-friendly favourites, Amazon Prime has a surprisingly wide selection of adult thrillers and action movies to choose from.

-In fact, more than a few of these could almost qualify as cult thrillers - 'Southern Comfort', in particular.
-As you'd expect with Amazon Prime, the curated suggestions are often a complete mess and you'll find yourself digging through reams of junk before finding something interesting.
+As you'd expect with Prime Video, the curated suggestions are often a complete mess and you'll find yourself digging through reams of junk before finding something interesting.

 Luckily for you, however, we've done the hard work and come back with some of the best thrillers on the streaming service right now.